-ICOS-FI provides effective access to harmonised, coherent and precise data on $\mathrm{CO_2}$ and $\mathrm{CH_4}$ concentrations and exchange rates (fluxes) over forest, peatland, lake and urban surfaces.
-The long-term $\mathrm{CO_2}$, $\mathrm{CH_4}$ and water vapour flux data is among the longest-running and most utilised in the biogeochemistry research community.
+ICOS Finland provides effective access to harmo-

+nised, coherent and precise data on atmospheric CO_2 and CH_4 concentrations and exchange rates (fluxes) over forest, peatland, lake and urban surfaces.
+The CO_2 and CH_4 flux data is among the longest-running and most utilised in the biogeochemistry research community.

-In addition to the data on sensible heat flux, latent heat flux (evapotranspiration) and various meteorological and ecophysiological (vegetation and soil) variables are available, together with essential metadata.
-During the last five years, the Hyytiälä ICOS ECO data alone has been downloaded over 2,000 times from the main databases.
+In addition to these, data on sensible heat flux and latent heat flux (evapotranspiration), as well as those on various meteorological and ecophysiological (vegetation and soil) variables are available, together with essential metadata.
+During the last five years, the Hyytiälä ICOS ECO data alone has been downloaded over 2000 times from the main databases.
 Hyytiälä, Utö and Puijo Atmosphere stations are complements to the earlier, quite sparse, ATM station network (which had only Pallas ATM station in Finland) and the interest in them is high.